swansontec/rollup-plugin-flow-entry/README.md

   output: { file: './lib/index.js', format: 'cjs' },
   plugins: [
     flowEntry()
-    // You will also need rollup-plugin-babel or rollup-plubin-flow
+    // You will also need rollup-plugin-babel or rollup-plugin-flow
     // in here to strip your type annotations...
   ]
 }